at-huynguyen2/AT_Intern_Spring_2017_Huy_Nguyen/day_15.md

 	function foo() {} :  is an actual named function

-	var foo = function() {}  is a regular variable declaration with an 	anonymous function attached to it
+	var foo = function() {}  is a regular variable declaration with an 	anonymous function attached to it.
+Use when you want return data for variable

 6. How can JavaScript manipulate HTML dynamically?